 To avoid worsening diabetes is to lose weight and keep from obesity.
 In addition, measurements are needed to monitor body weight.
-The simplest way to measure obesity is by measuring body mass index (BMI).
+The simplest way to measure obesity is by measuring body mass en (BMI).
 BMI is body weight (in kilograms) divided by the square of height (in meters).
 Based on the Regulation of the Minister of Health of the Republic of Indonesia no. 41 of 2014 concerning Guidelines for Balanced Nutrition, BMI is called normal if the results are in the range of 18.5-25.
 If you are >25-27, you are overweight or obese and >27 is an obese condition.

 Currently, mDoc is also preparing a Home Monitoring Program for Diabetes Mellitus, where patients can check their blood sugar levels at home independently but are recorded automatically into the system using an FDA-certified device, making it easier for patients to save medical records for checking blood sugar levels. blood and monitor blood sugar levels without the hassle.